theima/ein/README.md

 ### Views

 Views the responsibility of a view is to render the model and to react to user input.
 Views are used by using the `name` of the view as an element.
-Views consists of a view template and an event select.
+Views consists of a view template and an action select.

 ```
-view(name: string, template: string, events?: (select: Select) => Observable<ViewEvent>)
+view(name: string, template: string, actions?: (select: Select) => Observable<Action>)
 ```

 The element created must be added to the 'initApp' function.